Summer Conference Staff

 • Use a room management system to properly check participants in and out of their rooms

-• Organize participant keys and conference/meal cards before each group’s arrival
+• Organize participant keys and program meal cards before each group’s arrival

 • Conduct nightly interior and exterior safety rounds for all buildings within the assigned zone

-• Affix all participant door decorations for each conference
+• Affix all participant door decorations for each program

 • Prepare hall bulletin boards on each floor with pertinent safety and hall information

-• Attend/assist with all check-ins/check-outs; ensure check-in area is set up 1 hour prior
+• Attend/assist with all check-ins/check-outs; ensure the check-in area is set up 1 hour prior

 • Distribute pertinent event information to conference attendees and summer residents